lanrat/czds/README.md

   -verbose
         enable verbose logging
   -zone string
-        download only the specified zone, defaults to all
+        comma separated list of zones to download, defaults to all
 ```

 ### Example